mschuene/stratege/README.md

 One example of a strategy is the innermost strategy used in the first example.
-It exhaustively applies the given strategy in a bottomup fashion until a normal form is reached.
+It exhaustively applies the given strategy in a bottomup fashion until a it can't be applied anymore.

 Innermost application is sometimes too much.
 Part of the rationale of using strategies and strategy combinators is having finer control